whpy/nature-control/README.md

 The main laboratory to compute the simulation.
 Noted that `post_process/` stores some post process tools to calculate the total energy and the energy spectrum.

 ## To be updated
+0. Introduce the python interface which faciliates RL;
 1. we copy the data of physical and spectral data for twice while forwards and backwards operation;
-2. We allocate one thread for each point which might not be the best strategy; It is possible to allocate the wavenumber on the share memory to accelerate the speed.
+2. We allocate one thread for each point which might not be the best strategy;
+3. It is possible to allocate the wavenumber on the share memory to accelerate the speed;
+4. Using the official linear algorithm libs(cublas);